hiroyasuakada/UnrealEgo/README.md

 >                 device_relative_pts3d = (camera_left_pts3d + camera_right_pts3d) / 2

 Note that UnrealEgo is fully compatible with [UnrealEgo2](https://unrealego.mpi-inf.mpg.de/).
-This means that you can train your method on UnrealEgo2 and test it on UnrealEgo, and vise versa.
+This means that you can train your method on UnrealEgo2 and test it on UnrealEgo, and vice versa.

-In UnrealEgo2 and UnrealEgo-RW, the device-relative poses are already provided in the metadata.
+In UnrealEgo2 and UnrealEgo-RW, the device-relative poses are already provided in the metadata (json files).

 ## Image Visualization of the Preprocessed Data (in UnrealEgo impl)

-To visualize images from the preprocessed data (**all_data_with_img-256_hm-64_pose-16_npy**) , run the following code.
+To visualize images from the preprocessed data (**all_data_with_img-256_hm-64_pose-16_npy**), run the following code.

         python visualize_image.py /
             --path_npy_data [specify the path to npy data, e.g. ~/all_data_with_img-256_hm-64_pose-16_npy/frame_0.npy] /